We've all heard about the research on kids and tv - too much is bad, SpongeBob is worse.

 Mike the Knight (Nick Jr.)

 Welcome to the world of dragons, vikings and medieval life!
 This is one of the first shows that introduces children to another time in history, which is a pretty cool concept.
-The other learning concept that's integrated in the show is learning responsibility and 'doing things right'.
+Mike the Knight also integrates the concepts of learning responsibility and 'doing things right'.

 Add-on Activity: Encourage your kids to take on new responsibilities at home.
 They may now be old enough to learn how to set the table for dinner, brush their hair before school or help to take care of the family pet.